This article only covers Final Cut Pro X 10.2.3 and earlier, and will not be maintained.

-No. It’s necessary to update all the projects and events within any Final Cut Projects or Final Cut Events folder at the same time so that references to assets, Compound Clips, and Multicam Clips are properly resolved.
+You don't need to update all the projects and events within any Final Cut Projects or Final Cut Events folder at the same time.
+References to assets, Compound Clips, and Multicam Clips are automatically resolved.
 You can also navigate to a SAN location on shared storage using the Locate command and update everything in that folder at once.

-How do I update projects and events in a SAN location or folder?
+Update projects and events in a SAN location or folder

-Click the Locate button when you first open Final Cut Pro X 10.1 or later, or choose File > Update Projects and Events.
+To update projects and events in a SAN, click the Locate button when you first open Final Cut Pro X 10.1 – 10.2.3, or choose File > Update Projects and Events.

-Is media duplicated as part of the update process?
+Media isn't duplicated as part of the update process

-No. During the update process, Final Cut Pro creates links between the new Final Cut Pro 10.1 or later library and the media files in your old projects and events.
+During the update process, Final Cut Pro creates links between the Final Cut Pro 10.1 – 10.2.3 library and the media files in your old projects and events.
 If you delete your old project and event files, the media files remain in the new Final Cut Pro library.
 If you delete the new Final Cut Pro library, the media files remain in your old projects and events.
 By using these links, Final Cut Pro does not have to copy media files or use additional disk space.

-Can I delete my old project and event files after updating?
+Deleting old project and event files after updating

 The new libraries created during the update process are labeled with the name of the volume or folder that contains the projects and events.

 If your projects or events used Compound Clips or Multicam Clips from events on other volumes, the clips are created again in your new library.
-These files do not contain media and therefore take up very little space on your hard disks.
+These files don't contain media, so they take up very little space on your drives.

 Libraries provide great flexibility for media management.
 You can create separate libraries for different productions or clients, or you can create a separate library for each of your events.
 To create a new library, choose File > New Library.
 Copy an event to the new library by dragging it to the new library.
 You can also move an event to a library by choosing File > Copy to Library or File > Move to Library.

-Yes.
-However, it’s a good idea to use different names so that you can easily distinguish between libraries.
-If you use the same name for two libraries within the Final Cut Pro X application, the second library name is incremented (Library 1, Library 2, and so on) in the Libraries list.
+You can use multiple libraries that have the same name, but it’s a good idea to use different names so you can easily distinguish between libraries.
+If you use the same name for two libraries within the Final Cut Pro X app, the second library name is incremented (Library 1, Library 2, and so on) in the Libraries list.
 If you use the same name for two libraries in the Finder, both libraries appear with the same name in the Libraries list.

 As of Final Cut Pro X 10.1.2, you can use the Library Properties Inspector to specify media storage locations for each individual library.